Computational-Bioinformatics/Final_Project/writing/report.md

 3. How could the technology that you used for your study be abused in some way by someone?
 Explain your thinking.

-TODO: Add an answer to the question above.

-1. How can the type of robotic application implemented in your project cause harm?

-TODO: Add an answer to the question above.

-1. What solutions can be developed to avoid the harm caused by this type of technology or to fix the harm?

-TODO: Add an answer to the question above.

 ## Team Working Strategy

 TODO: Describe the details of your team working strategy, specifically explain how did you complete this work as a team and describe the specific contributions of each team member.